mikeyhogarth/number-sequences/README.md

 # Number Sequences

-JS library to generate number sequences.
+JS library to generate a variety of immutable number sequences.

 ## Installation